 TAFE SA has a number of tools, programs and services you can use in your studies.
 Click the headings below for information and assistance using these.

-Please note that assistive technology may only be borrowed or renewed with Student Services approval.
+Please note that assistive technology may only be borrowed or renewed with Student Success and Wellbeing's approval.
 Contact an Access and Inclusion Advisor to arrange loans for this equipment.

 Read more about the support available to TAFE SA students with a disability here.